Central Bank of Iran: Cheques

 As of January 21, 2010, account holders will no longer be allowed to withdraw more than $15,000 from Iranian banks but they can still write checks for larger amounts.
-The government wants people to use bank checks and electronic banking systems instead of cash transactions.

 In 2009, 10.7% of cheques bounced.

 Debit/credit cards

 In 2007, Tetra-Tech IT Company announced that Visa and MasterCard could be used for online sales and in Iranian e-card terminals at shopping malls, hotels, restaurants, and travel agencies for Iranians and foreign tourists.
 Iran's electronic commerce will reach 10 trillion rials ($1 billion) by March 2009.
 Some wealthier people have debit cards, but MasterCard or Visa are no longer available in Iran, and few foreign banks are active there because of international sanctions.
 Around 94% of Iranians had a debit card, compared with less than 20% in Egypt (2015).

 In 2016, Iran introduced its own domestic credit card system based on Sukuk principles and reported talks with MasterCard (and other international payment operators) for a re-entry.